 Group By

 The Group By functionality in Edilitics empowers users to aggregate data efficiently, delivering powerful insights from their datasets.
 This feature supports a diverse range of aggregation methods tailored to different data types, ensuring a comprehensive and flexible data analysis process.
-Below is an in-depth guide on utilizing the Group By functionality, including step-by-step instructions, explanations of all aggregation options, and practical considerations.

 Step-by-Step Guide to Utilizing Group By